fgnt/paderbox/doc/overview.md

 # Paderbox: A collection of utilities for audio / speech processing

  - `pb.io`
-   - `pb.io.load`, `pb.io.dump`: Loads/saves an arbitary file.
-See docsting for supported formats.
+   - `pb.io.load`, `pb.io.dump`: Loads/saves an arbitrary file.
+See docstring for supported formats.
      - `unsafe` argument can enable unsafe backends like `pickle`
    - `pb.io.load_{json,yaml,csv,hdf5}`, `pb.io.dump_{json,yaml,csv,hdf5}`, `pb.io.loads_{json,yaml,csv,hdf5}`, `pb.io.dumps_{json,yaml,csv,hdf5}`:
      - Load or dump/save some data in a particular format.
-The `s` in `dumps` and `loads` follow python convention to obtain/yield string or bytes representation of an object.
+The `s` as in `dumps` and `loads` follows python convention to obtain/yield string or bytes representation of an object.
    - `pb.io.recursive_load_audio`: Recursive load of audio files.
    - `pb.io.{symlink,update_hdf5,mkdir_p}`
    - `pb.io.data_dir`: Collection of paths, loaded from enviroment and with defaults for our department file system.